Author: Yuresh

 Written by Yuresh, Podcast Editor & Producer

 Hard drives fail.
 Files corrupt.
 Software freezes.
 Power cuts happen at the worst possible time.
-And when you’ve got a deadline or an excited client waiting for their episode, even a single deleted file can feel like disaster.
+And when you’ve got a deadline or an excited client waiting for their episode, even a single deleted file can feel like a disaster.

-The only way to survive, and thriveis to plan for these moments before they happen.
+The only way to survive and thrive is to plan for these moments before they happen.

 My Personal Backup Rules as a Podcast Editor